Hyperthyroidism in Cats

 Older brown tabby cat's face

-Hyperthyroidism happens when the thyroid gland produces excess thyroid hormone as a result of abnormal functioning.
-Typically affecting older cats, it is the most common endocrine disease we see in the species.
+Hyperthyroidism in cats happens when the thyroid gland produces excess thyroid hormone as a result of abnormal functioning.
+Typically affecting older cats, cat hyperthyroidism is the most common endocrine disease we see in the species.
 It affects both males and females equally, and any breed can develop the disorder — with Siamese cats showing somewhat increased incidence compared to other breeds.

-Hyperthyroidism can also lead to symptoms that aren’t outwardly visible, but that can result in very serious health problems — for example, cardiomyopathy, a form of heart disease in which the heart muscles become thickened.
+Hyperthyroidism in cats can also lead to symptoms that aren’t outwardly visible but that can result in very serious health problems — for example, cardiomyopathy, a form of heart disease in which the heart muscles become thickened.
 This thickening causes a decrease in the size of the heart chambers, and the heart has to work harder to pump the necessary amount of blood to the body.
-The increased heart activity then leads to hypertension (high blood pressure) that, if left unchecked, can result in retinal bleeding or detached retinas, which can lead to sudden blindness.
+The increased heart activity then leads to hypertension (high blood pressure) that, if left unchecked, can result in retinal bleeding or detached retinas, which can lead to sudden blindness in your cat.

 Older gray and white cat with an ear tip